samuelpratt/DiFuncApp/README.md

 ## What is this?

-A demo of a supper simple HTTP triggered Azure function.
+A demo of a super simple HTTP triggered Azure function.

 It has DI using Boris Wilhelms DI Library.